Daniel-Edminster/portfolio/README.md

 # portfolio
-My personal website and portfolio of projects
+My personal website and portfolio of projects.

 Visit live at: https://danieledminster.com